 This H.G.
-Wells drama will be performed as a radio play, the original format that in 1938 was so vivid that, when sent over the airwaves, it brought panic to the listeners, thinking there was an actual martian invasion.
+Wells drama will be performed as a radio play, the original format performed by Mercury Theatre on the Air.
+When sent out over the airwaves in 1938, the recording was so vivid it brought panic to the listeners, thinking there was an actual martian invasion.

 'Tis the season to be nostalgic!
 This year we will be re-broadcasting two radio dramas that we have recorded in recent years.
 Productions of A Christmas Carol and Miracle on 34th Street will be shared for your listening pleasure.